 That’s right — sugar’s healthier double comes from a plant that you can grow in your garden!
 Stevia is a South American solution to the artificial sweeteners that raised alarms about 40 years ago.
-Annual plants grow to 12-36 inches and need protection when night temps get below 50˚F. Dry and crush leaves for sweetening.
+Perennial plants grow to 12-36 inches and need protection when night temps get below 50˚F. Dry and crush leaves for sweetening.
 Here’s more on How to Grow Stevia.

 Each packet contains approximately 10 seeds.